ManhNguyen1116/Gym-Buddies/README.md

 # Gym-Buddies
+****Just download the project as a zip file and extract it.
+Then go to client, install node modules using npm install --legacy-peer-deps.
+    Go to server and install node modules using npm install.
+For the server, we have a shared MongoDB user, so you can just straight up use it now.
+    Follow same instructions as below guide for ngrok (if you are getting request timeouts, do ngrok http --region=eu 3000). expo start to run client, and npm run dev to run the server.
+Now your coding environment is ready!

 This is a short guide on how to get the project environment setup.
 There are three different things you have to run at the same time.